Best 1-year fixed mortgage rates

 Since 1-year fixed mortgage rates are generally lower than 5-year fixed rates, in falling or flat interest rate environments, some consumers continually lock into a 1-year fixed mortgage rate year after year.
 However, a similar strategy can be achieved through variable mortgage rates, which are usually lower than 1-year fixed mortgage rates and can typically be converted to a fixed mortgage rate at no charge.

-As of December 2022, we find ourselves in an unusual situation where short-term fixed rates, including those for a 1-year fixed-rate mortgage, are significantly higher than 5-year fixed rates.
-This is a result of a successive series of interest rate increases by the Bank of Canada that have spurred many homeowners and homebuyers to explore locking in rates for a shorter period.
+Since the end of 2022 and throughout 2023, we find ourselves in an unusual situation where short-term fixed rates, including those for a 1-year fixed-rate mortgage, are significantly higher than 5-year fixed rates.
+This is a result of a series of interest rate increases by the Bank of Canada that have spurred many homeowners and home buyers to explore locking in rates for a shorter period.
 The perceived benefit of this strategy is to secure stability for the duration of one's term, but then to be able to take advantage of anticipated lower rates in the future.
 If you are considering this strategy, it's best to talk to a mortgage broker about it, as they can provide you with expert advice at no cost to you.

 1-year fixed vs. longer-term mortgage rates